Strategy is the Art

 the Unknown

-25A0 is unicode for black square and a strategy and research office at the intersection of culture, arts, technology, and design.
+25A0 is unicode for black square and a research office at the intersection of strategy, aesthetics, and technology.

-We conduct commissioned and self-initiated ventures and projects with high impact, partnering with clients from the public and private sector.
+We conduct commissioned and self-initiated ventures and projects, partnering with clients that are driven by curiosity, vision, and impact.

 Ventures